tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     And wherever he can, he teaches them how to find Courage.
-    It is simple in its expression, and while it comes upon us spontaneously, we can learn how to make it welcome.
+    It is simple in its expression, and while it comes upon us spontaneously, we can learn how to keep it welcome.

 Legging it
 ----------